uea-teaching/computer-vision-2022/lectures/camera-calibration.md

 From 4 points we compute a matrix H for each image.
 We construct a B matrix for all images.
 SVD gives us the solution directly of Vb=0, then we use cholesky to get K.
+So we started similar to the DLT - but needed to do extra work because we did not have a proper rotation matrix to decompose with QR.
 :::

 # Non-Linear Distortion {data-auto-animate="true"}